Scarf Gateway

 Availability

-Scarf Gateway is a free hosted service that is provided to maintainers and users as-is and as-available.
+Scarf Gateway is a free hosted service that is publicly provided as-is and as-available.

-To see Scarf's uptime and system status, you can view the status page here.
+To see Scarf's historical uptime and system status, you can view the status page here.

 Badges